coatyio/coaty-js/README.md

 Reactive Programming can be found [here](http://reactivex.io/).
 Examples and explanations can be found on the [Learn RxJS](https://www.learnrxjs.io/) website.

+If you are new to TypeScript programming, we recommend to take a look at the official [TypeScript website](http://www.typescriptlang.org/).
+Its "Playground" is especially useful to interactively try some TypeScript code in your browser.

 ## Getting started

 To build and run Coaty agents with the Coaty JS technology stack